divyanshuu07/Cohort-0-1/Week 5/counter-app/README.md

-# Basic Counter app using React.
+# Counter app

+I created this app using Basic react.